Skip to main content

 In the west, the altitude goes below a thousand meters (3,300 feet) also along the border with Congo, where the Rusizi River flows, and where it can sometimes be very hot between September and March, with peaks around 35 °C (95 °F).

-Still in the west, but to the east of the Rusizi River, there is also a mountainous area, where the altitude exceeds 2,000 meters (6,500 feet).
+In western Burundi, east of the Rusizi River and Lake Tanganyka, there is also a mountainous area, where the altitude exceeds 2,000 meters (6,500 feet).
 The northern part is occupied by the Kibira National Park, while more to the south, we find Mount Heha, which is the highest peak of the country with its 2,684 meters (8,806 feet).

 Rwegura